codingbytimo/codingbytimo/README.md

 **`School Student/Freetime Developer`**

-I'm an 18 year old dude from germany, who started programming in the beginning of 2020.
+I'm a 19 year old dude from germany, who started programming in the beginning of 2020.
 I'm mainly interested in low level programming and how computers operate on a deeper level, but I also like to educate myself in other topics which are not directly connected to the low level stuff.
 Below are some languages and tools I am either using or currently learning.

 ### 🧰 Languages and Tools